-E. State Certification of Suppliers, Manufacturers and Financiers
+D. State Certification of Suppliers, Manufacturers, and Financiers

-The fees for initial and the renewal of State Certification shall be determined pursuant to WAC 230-05 for service suppliers, manufacturers and their representatives.
+The fees for initial and the renewal of State Certification shall be determined pursuant to WAC 230-05 for service suppliers, manufacturers, and their representatives.
 PROVIDED, should actual costs incurred by the State Gaming Agency exceed the stated fees, those costs will be assessed to the Applicants during the investigation process.
 Payment in full to the State Gaming Agency will be required prior to beginning the investigation for the issuance of State Certification.

-VIII.
+IX.
 TRIBAL ENFORCEMENT OF COMPACT REQUIREMENTS

-A. Tribal Regulation
+A. Tribal Responsibility

-The ultimate responsibility for ensuring the regulation, control and integrity of the Gaming activities authorized by this Compact will be that of the Tribe and/or its delegated designee.
-The Tribe will provide for and oversee or delegate the following functions:
+The Tribe and/or its delegated designees have the ultimate responsibility for ensuring the regulation, enforcement, control, and integrity of the Gaming activities authorized by this Compact.
+Accordingly, the Tribe will provide for and oversee or delegate the following functions to the Tribal Gaming Agency, Tribal Police, or Gaming Operation:

-- (1) Enforcement of all relevant laws and regulations in the Gaming Facilities; - (2) Ensuring the physical safety of patrons in the Gaming Facilities; and - (3) Ensuring the physical safety of personnel employed by the Gaming Operation.
+- (1) Enforcement of all relevant laws and regulations in the Gaming Facilities; - (2) Ensuring the physical safety of patrons in the Gaming Facilities; - (3) Ensuring the physical safety of personnel employed by the Gaming Operation; and - (4) Protecting the patrons' and the Gaming Facilities' property from illegal activity.

-B. Tribal Gaming Agency
+B. Tribal Delegation of Responsibility.